10 Signs You Have a Toxic Mother-in-Law

 I wish I could tell you that there is an easy remedy for a toxic mother-in-law.
 Alas, there isn't.

 You could stay the hell away from her.
 That's a simple and effective strategy, but it has its drawbacks.
 Something to do with the law of attraction - the more you try to avoid something, the more it follows you.
 I hate to be the bearer of bad news, but your mother-in-law is in your life for a reason.
 Look within and find out what it is.

 - Toxic Mother-In-Law 2: Five Years Later

-A personal account that reveals if the relationship with a toxic mother-in-law can improve over time.
+Can a relationship with a toxic mother-in-law improve over time?